walshyc/milestone-project-2/README.md

 1. Select a City:
     1. Click any of the 12 city buttons
     2. The map then zooms to the stadium in that city.
-    3. An information box appears to give some facts abput the city/stadium along with a list of each game taking place at the stadium.
+    3. An information box appears to give some facts about the city/stadium along with a list of each game taking place at the stadium.
-    4. On screens smaller then 992px the infotmation box and map are stacked on top of each other, so a hide/show button is used to collapse the information to make it easier to see the map.
+    4. On screens smaller than 992px the information box and map are stacked on top of each other, so a hide/show button is used to collapse the information to make it easier to see the map.

 2. Select a service:
     1. Click on any of the 6 service options.